Natural Baby Life logo (480 x 130)

 Vomit

 It’s not uncommon for a baby’s breath to smell like vomit now and again.
-After all, babies do spit up or vomit after their meals due to their gastrointestinal system developing after baby is born.
+After all, babies do frequently spit up or vomit due to their gastrointestinal system developing after they’re born.
 Most of the time, spitting up or vomiting after meals is nothing to worry about and the baby will outgrow this issue generally by 12 months.

-If breath that smells sour or vomit-like is a constant problem not relieved over time, you should be on the lookout for other signs that your baby could have a digestive or dietary issue needing attention.
-Sometimes, babies that vomit forcefully or often after meals can experience acid reflux or GERD and should be seen by a pediatrician.
+If breath that smells sour or vomit-like is a constant problem not relieved over time, you should be on the lookout for other signs that your baby has a digestive or dietary issue that needs attention.
+Sometimes, babies who vomit forcefully or often after meals can experience acid reflux or GERD and should be seen by a pediatrician.

-GERD and acid reflux can also cause a baby to be fussy or colicky, gassy, fussy during or after feeding, and won’t sleep well.
+GERD and acid reflux can also cause a baby to be fussy or colicky, gassy, fussy during or after feeding.
+They also may have trouble sleeping.

 Cheese

 If baby’s breath smells like cheese, it’s good to eliminate the possibility that it could actually be your baby herself that has a cheese-like odor.
 Be sure to give baby a good wash or wipe and change their clothes and bib.
-Those cute folds in baby’s skin can trap breastmilk or formula that, after a while, could cause baby to smell like an aged cheddar!
+Those cute folds in baby’s skin can trap breastmilk or formula that, after a while, could cause your baby to stink like cheese.

-If baby’s skin and clothing are not the offenders and the odor is coming from the baby’s mouth, consider that the cheese-like, sour odor can simply be due to formula or breastmilk baby is eating.
-However, consistent bad breath with a sour or cheesy odor can be a sign of oral thrush, which is a very common yeast overgrowth condition in babies and can be treated with medication.
+If baby’s skin and clothing are not the offenders and the odor is coming from their mouth, consider the cheese-like, sour odor might simply be due to formula or breastmilk.
+However, consistent bad breath with a sour or cheesy odor can be a sign of oral thrush, which is a very common yeast overgrowth condition in babies.
+Thrush needs to be diagnosed by a doctor but can be treated with medication.

-If baby’s bad breath is accompanied by white patches on the tongue or cheeks or poor feeding, then a quick trip to the doc can assess if the baby has thrush.
-A course of medication can quickly and easily clear this up and your pediatrician can offer other tips and remedies for preventing recurrence.
+If baby’s bad breath is accompanied by white patches on the tongue or cheeks or poor feeding, then a quick trip to the doc can assess if they have thrush.

 Metal